6 Functions of the Living Word of God

 What functions of God’s Word have you enjoyed the most?
 Please leave a comment to share what you learned or enjoyed from this post.

+All verses and quoted footnotes in this Bible study are from the Holy Bible Recovery Version, published by Living Stream Ministry.
 This post is based on the topic, “The Word of God (the functions of the Word),” from the Topical Directory in Using the New Testament Recovery Version: An Illustrated Guide.
 Bibles for America gives away free copies of the New Testament Recovery Version.
-You can order one on our order page.
+You can order yours here.